m-ld/sustainable-web-apps/spec/design/text-api.md

 The latter option is complicated by the fact that during update processing, the local engine may not have knowledge of the `@type` of every Subject being updated; and further, the type might even be changing concurrently.

 Initially, therefore, we will allow for options 1 & 2 in our implementation.
-Declaring the CRDT algorithm will follow the normal pattern for [**m-ld** Extensions [14]](https://js.m-ld.org/#extensions), by writing the declaration to the dataset, e.g.
+Declaring the CRDT algorithm will follow the normal pattern for [**m-ld** Extensions [14]](https://js.m-ld.org/#extensions), by writing the declaration to the graph, e.g.

 ```json
 {